chef-boneyard/chef-web-docs-2016/README.md

 release_11-0
 release_11-2
 release_11-4
-release_11-6
-release_11-8
-release_11-10
+release_11-...

-These docs collections can be found at http://docs.getchef.com/release/version#/, i.e. http://docs.getchef.com/release/10/ or http://docs.getchef.com/release/11-6/
+These docs collections can be found at http://docs.getchef.com/release/version#/, e.g. http://docs.getchef.com/release/10/ or http://docs.getchef.com/release/11-6/

 The following folders are for versions of the Enterprise Chef Server:

 release_oec_11-0
+release_oec_11-1
+release_oec_11-2

 The following folders are for versions of Ohai: